4nt0nn/ConnectZ/README.md

 - React-router
 - React-router-dom

+### Using environment variables

+In order to get things running, you will need to (in your newly created Firebase project) add a new web application and generate a JSON object "firebaseConfig" which will hold your project settings, api key etc.
+Follow the example.env and add a new .env file in the project and paste all corresponding information in the file and under the correct key.
+Setup cloud firestore and add the collections that you think suits the application best.
+For example, "events", "users" and "rooms".

+The same goes for agora.
+Start a new project and generate your application id, channel name and a token and paste these in their corresponding location in the .env file.

 ### Starting the application

 The application can be started by entering the following in the project directory:</br>